tanfwong/sdr_notes/_sources/ch2/multithread.md

   reference pointing to the function that the thread is to execute.
 Other input arguments of the function can also be passed to the constructor.
 See the code example below.
-* After a thread is completed, we should **join** the thread back to the main thread for clean termination.
-This is done by the using `std::thread::join()` method, which will block the calling thread until the thread represented by the thread object has completed.
-To make sure that a thread can be joined, we may check if the thread is "joinable" using the `std::thread::joinable()` method.
-A thread is not "joinable" if it has been already joined or detached.
+* After a thread's job is completed, we should **join** the thread back to the main thread for clean termination.
+This is done by the using `std::thread::join()` method, which will block the calling thread until the thread represented by the thread object has terminated.
+To make sure that a thread can be joined, we may check if the thread is *joinable* using the `std::thread::joinable()` method.
+A thread is not joinable if it has been already joined or detached.
 * One may use the namespace `std::this_thread` to invoke a set of functions that access the current thread.
 For example, calling the `std::this_thread::sleep_for()` method will cause the current thread